Sheyyi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions: It adds execute permissions to the owner and group owner and read permissions to all others.
 7-everybody: It adds execute permissions for everybody.
 8-James_Bond: It adds all permissions for other users while setting owner and group to no permissions.
+9-John_Doe: It sets the mode of hello to a specified set of permissions.